Heir Island – Gourmet Food & A Gorgeous Landscape

 Retreats take place at the Mobius Centre, Island Cottage Gallery and outside overlooking the sea.
 Accommodation is provided in island cottages or Roaring Water Lodge.
 See the our events calendar to the right for retreats taking place this year.

 5. Find 200 Varieties of Wildflowers

-There are over 200 varieties of wildflowers on Heir Island, and it’s a haven for unusual birds too!
+There are over 200 varieties of wildflowers on Heir Island, such as the Parsley Water Dropwort, Corn Spurrey, Field Pansy, Field Woundwort, Black Bindweed, Pale Persicara and Ivy -leaved Speedwell.
+It’s also a haven for unusual birds too!
 Visitors take in gorgeous panoramic views over Sherkin Island, Cape Clear, the Calf Islands, the East and West Skeams and Mount Gabriel as they discover the richness of the flora and wildlife on beautiful Heir Island.

 6. Explore Heir Island by Bike or Kayak

 Heir Island has seven silver sandy beaches, perfect for swimming and sunbathing.
 For the adventurous, the island’s coastline is ideal for kayaking, angling, sailing, windsurfing, surfing and diving.
 A bike gives you an easy way to explore the island and take in the stunning views across Roaringwater Bay.
 And those with a good sense of direction will find the walks on Heir Island worth a ramble.
 For more information on island activities, contact John on +353 (0)28 38511.
 Email: firstname.lastname@example.org.

 If you’re visiting Heir Island, there are some great places to stay nearby on the mainland in Baltimore, Skibbereen and Ballydehob.
 See http://www.ireland.com/accommodation/ for more details.